NTLM: Weakness and vulnerabilities

 NTLM remains vulnerable to the pass the hash attack, which is a variant on the reflection attack which was addressed by Microsoft security update MS08-068.
 For example, Metasploit can be used in many cases to obtain credentials from one machine which can be used to gain control of another machine.
 The Squirtle toolkit can be used to leverage web site cross-site scripting attacks into attacks on nearby assets via NTLM.

 In February 2010, Amplia Security discovered several flaws in the Windows implementation of the NTLM authentication mechanism which broke the security of the protocol allowing attackers to gain read/write access to files and remote code execution.
 One of the attacks presented included the ability to predict pseudo-random numbers and challenges/responses generated by the protocol.
 These flaws had been present in all versions of Windows for 17 years.
 The security advisory explaining these issues included fully working proof-of-concept exploits.
 All these flaws were fixed by MS10-012.

 In 2012, it was demonstrated that every possible 8-character NTLM password hash permutation can be cracked in under 6 hours.

 In 2019, this time was reduced to roughly 2.5 hours by using more modern hardware.
 Also, Rainbow tables are available for eight- and nine-character NTLM passwords.
 Shorter passwords can be recovered by brute force methods.

+In 2019, EvilMog published a tool called the ntlmv1-multitool to format NTLMv1 challenge responses in a hashcat compatible cracking format.
+With hashcat and sufficient GPU power the NTLM hash can be derived using a known plaintext attack by cracking the DES keys with hashcat mode 14000 as demonstrated by atom on the hashcat forums.

 Note that the password-equivalent hashes used in pass-the-hash attacks and password cracking must first be "stolen" (such as by compromising a system with permissions sufficient to access hashes).
 Also, these hashes are not the same as the NTLMSSP_AUTH "hash" transmitted over the network during a conventional NTLM authentication.